xia-lab/MetaboAnalystR/README.md

 ## MetaboAnalystR History & Updates

+03-19-2019 - Added support for MS2 data - function to read in MS2 data and extract/plot spectra for a specific m/z

 03-18-2019 - Added function to plot m/z features hits in a pathway for the MS Peaks to Paths module, updated documentation and MetaboAnalystR 2.0 tutorial to reflect this new addition

 03-17-2019 - Added method for combining p-values for MS Peaks to Paths (mummichog + fGSEA pvalues), updated documentation and MetaboAnalystR 2.0 workflow